Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jesse Buck

 #### Status:
-* This contribution was merged on 4/16/18 after 13 patch sets, and deployd on 4/17/18.
+* This contribution was merged on 4/16/18 after 13 patch sets, and deployed on 4/17/18.

 #### Description:
 Interactive HTML elements that are not tagged correctly prevent accessibility hardware from communicating the functionality of the element to the user.
 This can lead to confusion and a poor experience for users with accessibility needs.
 Semantic HTML proposes writing DOM elements to give the user clear content on purpose and functionality.
 Some interactive `<button>` elements in the codebase for MultiMedia Viewer extension  were fixed reflect their funtionality.